MahdiBoulila/MahdiBoulila.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Mahdi Boulila is a doctoral student of electrical and computer engineering at the Brown University's Scale Lab.
+His research interests include super-resolution, large language models, adaptive machine learning, and quantization.
 {style="text-align: justify;"}